sourcegraph/sourcegraph-public-snapshot/README.dev.md

 ## Environment

-First, before you can develop Sourcegraph you will need to set up a development environment.
-Here is what you need:
+Before you can develop Sourcegraph you'll need to set up a development environment.
+Here's what you need:

 - [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Go](https://golang.org/doc/install) (v1.5.0 or higher)